hadiroudsari/DecoratorPattern/README.md

 # DecoratorPattern

-this is a educational project for student to learn decorator design pattern better.
+this is a educational project for myself when I was learning decorator design pattern.